-In Q1 2011, the Company recognized a gain of \$1,120,529 on the revaluation of previously owned TLG shares based on the market value on the acquisition date.
+For the three and six months ended December 31, 2010, the Company recognized a gain of \$nil and \$1,120,529, respectively, on the revaluation of previously owned TLG shares based on the market value on the acquisition date.
+No such transaction occurred in the current year.